lochtech-ke/GangGreenHeroes/README.md

 ## 🌳 Mission

-Facilitate tree planting initiatives, carbon credit trading, community engagement, and transparent monitoring of environmental impact across African regions, with a focus on Technology for Forest Conservation.
+#GangGreen is a production platform that facilitates tree planting initiatives, carbon credit trading, community engagement, and transparent monitoring of environmental impact across African regions.
+We leverage technology to enable forest conservation, connecting stakeholders in environmental sustainability and empowering communities to drive measurable climate action.

 ## 🌲 Pilot Forests